GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 ### Configuring the lobby

 Lobbies are automatically created for your game.
-If you want to customize them, especially the number of players needed to start a game or the maximum number of players, head to your game dashboard in the editor.
+If you want to customize them, such as the number of players needed to start a game or the maximum number of players, head to your game dashboard in the editor.

 ![Lobbies configuration in the game dashboard](./lobbies-configuration.png)